International Council of Museums: CIDOC conceptual reference model

 CIDOC, ICOM's International Committee for Documentation, provides the museum community with standards and advice on museum documentation.

 The CIDOC Conceptual Reference Model (CRM), formalised as the official international standard ISO 21127, is used to map cultural heritage information to a common and extensible semantic framework.
 This "semantic glue" can be used to connect between different sources of cultural heritage information published by museums, libraries and archives.

 The committee was founded by Ivan Illich in 1961 in Cuernavaca, Mexico.

 Online museums

 ICOM was the first international organisation to participate in the Virtual Library museums pages (VLmp) online museums directory in the 1990s.
 It was also instrumental in the creation of the ".museum" top-level domain (TLD) for museums online through the Museum Domain Management Association (MuseDoma).

-Member organisations
+Affiliated Organisations

-The International Association of Transport and Communication Museums (IATM) is a world-wide membership organisation of museums which collect, interpret and make public material and information about transport and/or communication.
+Affiliated Organisations of the International Council of Museums (ICOM) are crucial entities that operate in alignment with ICOM's mission, contributing to the diversity and richness of the global museum network.
+These organisations, recognized and supported by ICOM, often focus on specific themes, disciplines, or regions within the museum sector.
+Together with ICOM, these Affiliated Organisations collectively strengthen the global museum community, ensuring a comprehensive and interconnected approach to the diverse facets of museum work.